-There were no material transfers to or from reserves or provisions during the financial year.
+There were no material transfers to or from reserves or provisions during the financial year other than those disclosed in the financial statements.

 ISSUE OF SHARES AND DEBENTURES

 The Company did not issue any new shares or debentures during the financial year.